| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday April 18,

 country- and the 2007 event will happen on Saturday at State Fair Park in

+conjunction with the third annual Southern Plains Farm Show.
 We talked with Heather Buckmaster of the Oklahoma Beef Council about the event- and she tells us that there will be competition in four categories in 2007- New Dynamic Beef Dishes, Nuevo Latino Dishes, Small Dish Big Tastes and Kids in the Kitchen.
 We take a look at the 2007 Beef Cookoff with Heather on today's Beef Buzz, heard on many of our stations across the Radio Oklahoma Network.
 Of course, we have some of our best Beef Buzzes on our web site and you can browse through the issues impacting the beef industry by looking at some of the shows that we have done.
 And- of course- we have it linked below for your listening pleasure.
 Click here to check out today's Beef Buzz with Ron and Heather Buckmaster of the OBC! | |

-Thanks Shawnee Milling!!!! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The most
+| Thanks Shawnee Milling!!!! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The most

 recent donor sponsor for our Farmer/Rancher Appreciation Breakfast are our